xlgmokha/token-talk/presentation.md

 # Tokens

+by mo

+#

-# 1. Authentication vs Authorization
+Authentication vs Authorization

-Authentication: to verify the identity of the user given the credentials received.
+* Authentication: to verify the identity of the user given the credentials received.
-Authorization: to determine if the user should be granted access to a particular resource.
+* Authorization: to determine if the user should be granted access to a particular resource.

-# 2. Roles:
+# Roles

 * RO - Resource Owner
 * RS - Resource Server